Ordisoftware/Guidelines/README.md

 >Licensed under the terms of the [Creative Commons BY-NC-SA 4.0 International](LICENSE.md).

-This document presents some guidelines used by the author to create software.
+These documents present some guidelines used by the author to create software.

+### Development Guidelines

-### Table of content
+#### Table of content

 * License
 * Foreword